redis/docs/content/operate/kubernetes/architecture/_index.md

 An [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is a custom extension of the Kubernetes API designed to manage complex, stateful applications and their components.
 This operator pattern is commonly used by databases and other applications to extend the cluster's behavior without changing its underlying code.
 Kubernetes.io/docs has a great explanation of the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-The Redis Enterprise operator uses controllers to manage Redis Enterprise’s custom resources (CRs), ensuring that these resources are continuously monitored and maintained.
+The operator is a deployment that runs within a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and uses [controllers](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) to manage [custom resources (CRs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), ensuring these resources are continuously monitored and maintained.

-The operator is a deployment that runs within a given namespace.
-These operator pods must run with sufficient privileges to create the Redis Enterprise cluster resources within that namespace.

 When the operator is installed, the following resources are created:

 - service account under which the operator will run
-- set of roles to define the privileges necessary for the operator to perform its tasks
+- set of [roles]() to define the privileges necessary for the operator to perform its tasks
-- set of role bindings to authorize the service account for the correct roles (see above)
+- set of [role bindings]() to authorize the service account
-- CustomResourceDefinition (CRD) for each Redis Enterprise custom resource
+- [CustomResourceDefinition (CRD)]() for each Redis Enterprise custom resource
-- the operator itself (a deployment)
+- the operator deployment

 ## Namespace

-The Redis Enterprise operator is deployed within a namespace.
-Each namespace can host only one operator and one RedisEnterpriseCluster instance.
+The Redis Enterprise operator is deployed within a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+Each namespace can host only one operator and one [RedisEnterpriseCluster (REC)](#redisenterprisecluster-rec).
 Namespaces create a logical boundaries between resources, allowing organization and security.
-Some resources in your deployment are limited to a namespace, while others are cluster-wide.
+Some resources are limited to a namespace, while others are cluster-wide.

-Redis Enterprise for Kubernetes also supports multi-namespace deployments, meaning databases in other namespaces (that host applications) for custom resources and applies any changes defined in those custom resources.
+Redis Enterprise for Kubernetes also supports [multi-namespace deployments]({{<relref "/operate/kubernetes/architecture/deployment-options">}}), meaning the operator can monitor other namespaces (that host applications) for custom resources and apply any changes.

 ## Custom resources

 Kubernetes custom resources (CRs) are commonly used by databases and other applications to extend the cluster's behavior without changing its underlying code.
-[Custom resources (CRs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) extend the Kubernetes API, enabling users to manage Redis databases the Kubernetes way.Custom resources are created and managed using YAML configuration files.
+[Custom resources (CRs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) extend the Kubernetes API, enabling users to manage Redis databases the Kubernetes way.
+Custom resources are created and managed using YAML configuration files.

 This [declarative configuration approach](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/) allows you to specify the desired state for your resources, and the operator makes the necessary changes to achieve that state.
 This simplifies installation, upgrades, and scaling both vertically and horizontally.